Luka (given name)

+Luka is a Slavic masculine given name.
+It may also be a transliteration of the Japanese name Ruka.

+The male name Luka comes from the Latin word "Lucanus" which means a man from Lucania.

 In Croatia, the name Luka was among the most common masculine given names in the decades between 1990 and 2011, and was the most common name in the 2000s.

 Notable people bearing the name include: